opensearch-project/sql/docs/dev/Pagination-v2.md

 #### Subsequent Query Request

-Second and further pages processed by a completely new workflow.
+Subsequent pages are processed by a new workflow.
 The key point there:
 1. `Deserialization` is performed by `PlanSerializer` to restore entire Physical Plan Tree encoded into the cursor.
 2. Since query already contains the Physical Plan Tree, all tree processing steps are skipped.
 3. `Serialization` is performed by `PlanSerializer` - it converts Physical Plan Tree into a cursor, which could be used query a next page.